prominenceai/deepstream-services-library/docs/api-sink.md

 # Sink API Reference
 Sinks are the end components for all DSL GStreamer Pipelines.
 A Pipeline must have at least one sink in use, along with other certain components, to reach a state of Ready.
-DSL supports seven types of Sinks:
+DSL supports eight different types of Sinks:
 * Overlay Sink - renders/overlays video on a Parent display **(Jetson Platform Only)**
 * Window Sink - renders/overlays video on a Parent XWindow
 * File Sink - encodes video to a media container file